 I once had a project called Docbase, published on PBworks which I folded and integrated into other sites.
-This formed the basis of my previous site called teknibiz which discussed Information Systems tools.
+This forms the basis of this site.
 All this content is now integrated here I hope to produce more similar material in a structured manner.

 The objective of this section

 Document experience in systems development projects, quality and service management but also,

 to provide reviews and technical tips of favourite software, interesting sites and general IT tips and hits.